 Justin was dual enrolled as a homeschooler and enrolled at AA-YP.
 He ended his high school career wih a 3.72 grade point average and extensive leadership development.
 Justin excelled in sports, art, and vocal perfomance while in high school.
 He was number five in the State of Alabama in soccer, playing for the Bullets Soccer program.
 Justin represented the US as a Sports Ambassador to Australia, and was recognized by world class coaches for his basketball prowess.
 While in high school, he received an award for vocal performance and gained recognition for his musical talent around the city.
 He received a four year sports scholarship to Tennesee Temple University.
 He quickly became one of the leading scorers on the team.
 While at TTU, he felt the call of God to leave TTU and to enroll at Oral Roberts University.
 After speaking with his parents about this, they agreed, and he entered ORU.
 His major continued to be Business Administration.
 However, one thing became clear to Justin and that was he desired to sing and entertain.
 In between classes, he collaborated with musicians on the campus and began developing his own group, aka "JA & THA PREZ."
 His duo sang for college and church events throughout the Tulsa area.
 He was also featured singing the National Anthen on ESPN for the ORU basketball game.
 In 2012, he completed an Associates of Arts Degree in Business Administration with honors.
-Also in 2012, his duo received a recording contract with Audiostate Entertainment.
+Also in 2012, his duo received a recording contract with Audiostate55 Entertainment.
 The single, "Just Dance," was written and produced by Justin.
-He presently works for the Hyatt Regency Hotel in Valencia, Calfornia.
+He is self-employed and presently works for Matrix in London England.

 Jeremy D. Smith